rthomasv3/GaldrPOC/README.md

 ## Galdur

-Galdur is a WIP framework for building multi-plaform desktop applications using C#.
+Galdur is a WIP framework for building multi-platform desktop applications using C#.
 It's powered by [webview](https://github.com/webview/webview) and compatible with any frontend web framework you want to use.

 Features:
 * Cross-platform (Windows, Linux, macOS)